Better Understand Fear so You Can Conquer It Hard

 Friends, we can’t always control fear.
 It’s an automatic response that alerts us that there might be danger.
 Feeling fear is natural…and healthy.

-Conquer fear – understand why fear is our friend…
+Why fear is our friend…

 Years ago, I saw an episode of Oprah that made an impact on me.
 A sweet family’s little girl couldn’t feel physical pain.
 “Wow, lucky girl!
 Right?”
 No. Not at all.
 Because the girl couldn’t feel pain, she’d “poked out her eye, chewed her skin raw and bit her tongue until it bled.”

 If we didn’t feel fear, we would skip our annual mammograms, we’d let our two-year-old cross the street by herself, and we’d never apply for that higher-paying job.
 Y’all.
 Fear is a good thing.
-It is a gift that keeps us safe, keeps our loved ones safe and challenges us to dig deep and show the world what we’re capable of.
+It is a gift that keeps us safe, keeps our loved ones safe, and challenges us to dig deep and show the world what we’re capable of.
 Dear ones – fear is our friend.